 Our manufacturer's recommendation for calibration is as follows:

 - Retrotec fans: Every 5 years.

-- DM-2 Mamometer: Every 2 years or if the Mamometer fails a field check.
+- DM-2 Manometer: Every 2 years or if the Manometer fails a field check.

-- DM32 / DM32 WiFi Mamometer: Every 5 years or if the Mamometer fails a field check.
+- DM32 / DM32 WiFi Manometer: Every 5 years or if the Manometer fails a field check.